onefoursix/transformer-k8s-ingress-nginx/README.md

 # transformer-k8s-ingress-nginx

 ### Overview
-This project provides an example of deploying [StreamSets Transformer Engine](https://streamsets.com/products/dataops-platform/transformer-etl-engine/) on Kubernetes using an [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) Ingress Controller for use with [StreamSets DataOps Platform](https://streamsets.com/products/dataops-platform/)
+This project provides an example of deploying one or more instances of [StreamSets Transformer Engine](https://streamsets.com/products/dataops-platform/transformer-etl-engine/) on Kubernetes using an [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) Ingress Controller for use with [StreamSets DataOps Platform](https://streamsets.com/products/dataops-platform/).
+Multiple instances of Transformer can be installed within the same namespace, or across multiple namespaces.
+This example will install three instances of Transformer within the same namespace.

 ### Prerequisites
 * API Credentials for an admin account on DataOps Platform
 * [jq](https://stedolan.github.io/jq/) must be installed on the machine where this project's scripts are run
 * [uuidgen](https://man7.org/linux/man-pages/man1/uuidgen.1.html) must be installed on the machine where this project's scripts are run
+* [envsubst](https://linux.die.net/man/1/envsubst) must be installed on the machine where this project's scripts are run.
+Most systems will have ````envsubst```` installed by default.
+* The [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) Ingress Controller must be installed in advance (see below)
+* The Kubernetes namespace must be created in advance (see below)

 ### Deploy the Ingress Controller
 Follow the steps [here](https://kubernetes.github.io/ingress-nginx/deploy/) to deploy ````ingress-nginx```` on your cluster.
 If your Kubernetes cluster is on a public cloud, use a Load-Balancer type deployment, else use a NodePort.
 For this example I will deploy on GKE using a Load-Balancer type Ingress Controller.